Skip to Content

 What does mediation entail?

-The success rate of a mediation is high.
+The success rate of mediation is high.
 More (creative) solutions are possible than in legal proceedings, where the outcome depends on what the judge thinks about something and not what is important to the parties.
-Because parties themselves determine what the solution looks like, there is also more satisfaction among the parties and there is a longer shelf life regarding the outcome of the mediation process, a win-win situation.
+Because parties themselves determine what the solution looks like, there is also more satisfaction among the parties, and there is a longer shelf life regarding the outcome of the mediation process, a win-win situation.

 What is our experience in the field of mediation?

-- Specialized in mediation
+• Specialised in mediation

 When should you engage a mediator?